littleosbook/littleosbook/getting_to_c.md

 ~~~

 We can use uninitialized memory because before any stack location is read from,
-it should be written to (or the code reads garbage).
+it should be written to.

 The stack pointer is then set up by pointing `esp` to the end of the
 `kernel_stack` memory: